Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 makes it unexpressible.
 This difficulty was beautifully evidenced and argued by Richard P. Gabriel in his article [The Structure of a Programming Language Revolution](https://www.dreamsongs.com/Files/Incommensurability.pdf).
-But the Urbit authors are not trying to be understood, trying their best not to be, and that's a shame, because whatever good and bad ideas exist in their paradigm deserve to be debated, which first requires that they should be understood.
+But the Urbit authors are not trying to be understood—they are trying their best not to be.
+That's a shame, because whatever good and bad ideas exist in their paradigm deserve to be debated, which first requires that they should be understood.
 Instead they lock themselves into their own autistic planet.